brunokoga/Montevideo/spells_dir/dispelChaos.md

 **School** abjuration [lawful]; **Level** cleric 5, paladin 4

-This spell functions like _ [dispel evil](dispelEvil#_dispel-evil_, except that you are surrounded by constant, blue lawful energy, and the spell affects chaotic creatures and spells rather than evil ones.
+This spell functions like _ [dispel evil](dispelEvil#_dispel-evil)_, except that you are surrounded by constant, blue lawful energy, and the spell affects chaotic creatures and spells rather than evil ones.